 What are Objectives and Key Results?

-The Objectives and Key Results (OKRs) framework seeks to establish a few goals, typically between three and five and then assigns the same number of objectives to measure and analyze performance.
+The Objectives and Key Results methodology (OKRs) is a framework that seeks to establish a few goals, typically between 3 to 5 and then assigns Key Results to measure and determine success by analyzing the achievement of outcomes.
 Every task and goal requires teams to quantify their results.
 The goals you choose to prioritize are up to you.

 OKRs are hierarchical.
 Employees set the first level of goals and progress upward through the ranks.
 The idea is that when employees achieve their goals then managers achieve theirs from bottom up.